 Which brings us back to the book recommendation.

-But Malamed’s book is especially interesting because, unlike Tufte, she wrote it specifically for people creating visuals for instructional/training/learning purposes, and that’s its real strength.
+But Malamed’s book is especially interesting because, unlike Tufte, she wrote it specifically for people creating visuals for conveying information, and that’s its real strength.
 Well, that plus her wealth of knowledge, the great images in the book that illustrate her points, and her clear, enjoyable writing style.

 Here’s a quick rundown of the chapters and sections within her book.
-Of course, we recommend you pick up a copy and read it for yourself.
+Of course, we recommend you pick up a copy of the book and read it for yourself.

 A nice explanation of how humans process visual information.
 This section is really helpful not only for creating effective learning visuals, but for understanding how people learn, remember, and later apply information in general.